TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 277,237 videos
+* Total videos: 278,415 videos
-* Total videos found that match keywords: 16,397 videos
+* Total videos found that match keywords: 16,502 videos
-  * Total unprocessed videos: 1 video
+  * Total unprocessed videos: 99 videos
-* Total videos found that are processed and marked: 2,717 videos
+* Total videos found that are processed and marked: 2,724 videos
-  * Information Collection: 1,693 videos
+  * Information Collection: 1,700 videos
   * Non-Giftcard Robux Giveaways: 855 videos
   * Other: 140 videos
   * Phishing: 29 videos